Abhinaaya/Rooftop-Solar-Potential-Mapping/docs/index.md

 ### Model Comparison using MAE
 ![Model MAE](../visuals/model_mae.png)

-The Random Forest model substantially outperformed the linear regression baseline across both error metrics.
+The Random Forest model reduced RMSE by over **80%** compared to the linear regression baseline, demonstrating strong non-linear modeling capability.
+Evaluation metrics (RMSE and MAE) were computed on held-out validation data to assess generalization beyond the training period.
 The optimized Random Forest model was selected for scenario-based forecasting due to its robustness.

 ---